josalbert456/MyTxtReader/README.md

 Interface the dicts to modulize it (Chinese.java, Dictionary.java, English.java)

-A better architecture may be define a menuSetter class as an inner class of the TextViewer class so that there aren't so many statics which may seem a little wired
+A better architecture may be define a menuSetter class as an inner class of the TextViewer class so that there aren't so many statics which may seem a little wired.
+However, in consideration of extensibility, define the setters separately, though they seem a little redundant, is a good choice.